rgeraldporter/inquiry-monad/README.md

 # Inquiry
-### v0.16.17
+### v0.16.18

 [![Build Status](https://travis-ci.com/rgeraldporter/inquiry-monad.svg?branch=master)](https://travis-ci.com/rgeraldporter/inquiry-monad)

 Inquiry creates a process flow that allows one to chain multiple functions together to test a value ("subject"), granting observability over all results and returning a full report containing successes, failures, and the original test subject without mutation.

 Inquiry's API is comparible to Promises, and is designed to have an expressive, friendly API.

-It utilizes the concepts of functional programming, though experience with functional programming is not meant to be a requirement for easy of use.
+It utilizes the concepts of functional programming, though experience with functional programming is not meant to be a requirement for ease of use.
 To those experienced with functional programming, Inquiry can be compared with an `Either` or a `Validation` library.

 ## Get started